 If you are planning a trip to Europe in 2020, we have a few ideas for new things to do, apart from visiting monuments, touring museums and savouring the local food.
 For instance, how about dropping by at one (or several) of the best flea markets in Europe?
 France, the United Kingdom, Belgium, the Netherlands, Germany, Italy, and Spain are among the most antiques-aware and flea market-friendly locations in the world.

 One of the great things about antique shopping in Europe is that its railway network (Thalys, Eurostar, TGV, DB) is one of the most modern and best connected worldwide; you can thus for instance land in London to shop at the Portobello Road flea market or at the Brick Lane flea market (DAY 1), grab the Eurostar to Paris and visit les Puces de Clignancourt and the Vanves flea market (DAY 2), and then take the TGV to Lille (DAY 3), Brussels (DAY 3) and then reach Amsterdam (DAY 4).
 If you’d like to explore Europe’s capitals in depth, then stay for a long weekend and get inspired by our 3-day antique shopping itineraries.
-But enough of the logistics – let’s have a look at the 15 best flea markets in Europe 2019.
+But enough of the logistics – let’s have a look at the 15 best flea markets in Europe to visit in 2020.

 Best Flea Markets Europe in 2023

 - Braderie de Lille Flea Market: The Biggest Flea Market in Europe – Lille, France

 - Munich’s giant flea market – Munich, Germany